Membre de l'Institut de France

 Membre du Comité National Français d'Histoire et de Philosophie des Sciences.

 Directeur de Recherche émérite Inria.

 Convenor, Section Computational Sanskrit and Digital Humanities, 17th World Sanskrit Conference, Vancouver.

 Webmaster Sanskrit Heritage site.

 Academic LifeMy participation to academic life worldwide is listed here.

 PublicationsMy main publications are listed here.
-The latest ones may be downloaded from there.

 Software projectsMy main software projects are listed here.